konan-4/procoder0001/README.md

 👋 Hello everyone !
 <br><br>
-I am a Full-Stack & Blockchain developer with a creative eye and passion for creating seamless user experiences.😄<br>
+I am a talented developer with a creative eye and passion for creating seamless user experiences.😄<br>
 💻 My GitHub profile is a showcase of my feature-rich and optimized projects that leverage the power of Frontend, Backend, Database and so on.
 🚀 From interactive Frontend to powerful Backend APIs, I love the Full-Stack of Software development.
 <br><br>